perscamden/asylum_diary/README.md

 Dehumanising surveillance that enables other crimes.

-Control and breach over both physical and digital mails.
+Control and breach over both physical and digital mails and other forms of communication.

 Collection of my image, voice and writing.